Checklist for Admitted Graduate Students

 - Make travel and arrival plans for the start of the academic year (if applicable)

 - Pay tuition/fees

 - Purchase books/supplies

 Before Arrival Item Details

-If you are admitted to a graduate program, you will receive a notification to check your application page in the application system by email.
-Make sure you read it thoroughly!
-We recommend keeping a copy of it somewhere safe.
+If you are admitted to a graduate program, you will receive an email notification letting you know you need to check your application page in the application system.
+Make sure you read it thoroughly and keep a copy for your records.